What Does Progesterone Do Gcse

 5. Mood Regulation and Cognitive Function:

 Some research suggests a link between progesterone levels and mood regulation.
 Fluctuations in progesterone levels, particularly during the menstrual cycle, have been associated with premenstrual syndrome (PMS) symptoms, such as mood swings, irritability, and anxiety.
-However, the exact mechanisms and the extent of this influence require further research.
+On the flip side, the exact mechanisms and the extent of this influence require further research.
 Progesterone may also play a role in cognitive functions, influencing memory and other cognitive processes.
 More research is needed to fully elucidate these connections.

 6. Other Functions: